 Of course, the first thing you think about when it comes to horsepower has to be speed.
 The more important question you need to ask yourself is: How big do I want my deck boat to be?
 If you plan on hosting family reunions on your boat, you might not only need a bigger boat but also a bigger engine with greater horsepower.

-At the same time, a smaller deck boat might be okay with a smaller motor—or a bigger motor if you really want to fly across the water.
-If you want a boat simply for speed, you need to look elsewhere entirely—a deck boat is ideal when you're trying to seek out that perfect combination of capacity and speed.
+At the same time, a smaller deck boat might be okay with a smaller motor - or a bigger motor if you really want to fly across the water.
+If you want a boat simply for speed, you'll need to look elsewhere entirely.
+A deck boat is ideal when you're trying to seek out that perfect combination of capacity and speed.

 Some might tell you outboard motors are just more fun.
 While they might be for more seasoned boaters, there's just something so great about having your motor placed on the back of your boat and watching its power in full effect.